 9. Cancellation and Frustration

-9.1 If a Project is commissioned and subsequently cancelled, reduced in scope or frustrated by an act or omission on the part of the Client after work on the Project has begun, the Client must pay the Provider the full sum agreed.
-If such cancellation, reduction or frustration arises before the Project is completed, the Provider may, at its discretion, accept pro rata payment for the work completed.
+9.1 If an Order is placed and subsequently cancelled, or a Project is reduced in scope or frustrated by an act or omission on the part of the Client after work has begun, the Client must pay the Provider the full sum agreed for the work completed, and 50% of the amount agreed for the remainder (i.e. work not yet completed).
 The work completed will be made available to the Client after such payment is received.

-9.2 If a Project is commissioned and subsequently cancelled, reduced in scope or frustrated by an act or omission on the part of the Client before work on the Project has begun, no payment will be due by the Client other than any out-of-pocket expenses the Provider may have incurred in preparing for the Project, for which documentary evidence will be provided on request.
+9.2 If an Order is placed and subsequently cancelled, or a Project is reduced in scope or frustrated by an act or omission on the part of the Client before work has begun, no payment will be due by the Client other than any out-of-pocket expenses the Provider may have incurred in preparing for the Project, for which documentary evidence will be provided on request.

 9.3 If a Client goes into liquidation or has a receiver appointed or becomes insolvent, bankrupt or enters into any arrangement with creditors, the Provider will be entitled to terminate a contract.

-9.4 Neither the Provider nor the Client will be liable to the other or to any third party for consequences resulting from circumstances wholly beyond the control of either party (including situations of force majeure).
+9.4 Neither the Provider nor the Client will be liable to the other for consequences resulting from circumstances wholly beyond the control of either party (including situations of force majeure).
 The Provider will notify the Client as soon as is reasonably practical of any circumstances likely to prejudice the Providerís ability to comply with the terms of the Clientís order, and assist the Client as far as reasonably practical to identify an alternative solution.